 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Andalusia is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Andalusia is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Andalusia who work in office and administrative support (13.63%), management occupations (8.17%), and sales jobs (7.73%).

-As is often the case in a small city, Andalusia doesn't have a public transportation system that people use to get to and from their jobs every day.
+Andalusia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Andalusia citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.01% of adults 25 and older in Andalusia have a college degree.

 The per capita income in Andalusia in 2010 was $20,720, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $82,880 for a family of four.
 However, Andalusia contains both very wealthy and poor people as well.